 Striking the proper balance between these considerations is especially important for merchants looking to grow their international customer base and capitalize on the estimated $1 trillion global cross-border eCommerce market expected to exist by 2020.
 Whether you plan to start shipping internationally, or simply want to start accepting international payment methods, it is important to update fraud management systems and processes to properly handle cross- border transactions.

-Riskified has been fortunate to partner with some outstanding fashion brands, such as FarFetch, SSense, and Vestiaire Collective.
+Riskified partners with some outstanding fashion brands, such as FarFetch, SSense, and Vestiaire Collective.
 This report contains insights from our work with dozens of merchants in the fashion vertical – including both consumer fashion and luxury fashion sites.